 Add the Live Stream feature

-From the Edit Event page of your event, click Add Features, locate the feature in the list, and click Add.
+From the Edit Event page, click Add Features, locate the feature in the list, and click Add.

 Close the Add Features modal, and click Edit on the Live Stream feature.

-If you select Socio Streaming or the Socio RTMP player, you can also click the Enable Closed Captions option to add text or audio captions to your live stream.
-For more on captions, check this out.
+If you select Webex Events Streaming or the Webex Events RTMP player, you can also click the Enable Closed Captions option to add text or audio captions and translations to your live stream.
+We offer several caption and translation solutions, including our own Webex Events Closed Captions & Translations option and third-party human captioning.

 Click Save Changes when you're done.